Our areas

 of focus

-Discovering breakthrough therapies begins with deeply understanding the diseases themselves.
+Discovering breakthrough therapies begins with understanding the diseases themselves.
 Learn more about Pfizer’s commitment to tackling some of the most challenging cancers.

 Breast cancer

 The risk of death from breast cancer is going down—thanks to earlier detection, greater awareness, and targeted treatments.
-Pfizer is a leader in the fight against breast cancer with5 approved targeted medicines.
+Pfizer is a leader in the fight against breast cancer with approved targeted medicines.
 And we are testing more potential targeted treatments in our clinical trials every day.

 Blood cancer